jericjan/SMD/README.md

 ## **Educational use only.** This project is provided for educational purposes only.
 Use at your own risk.

+Need help?
+Reach out to me on the discord server and we'll sort it out: https://discord.gg/bK667akcjn

 # Building
 It's best if you have `uv` installed.
 Download from Releases if you don't want to build it yourself.